Siddharth8800/PlantNext/README.md

 - **Garden Management**: Users can add, view, and manage their garden's plants through an intuitive interface.
 - **Chatbot**: A chatbot is available for users to ask questions related to plant care and receive instant advice.
 - **Image Recognition**: Users can upload images of their plants to detect potential diseases and receive suggestions for treatment.
+Yolov8 models are utilized for this purpose
 - **Responsive Design**: The application is fully responsive, ensuring a great user experience on both desktop and mobile devices.

 ## Getting Started